Want to see the most Instagrammed landmarks in Vancouver, BC in real life? Here's where to find them.

 01 of 10

 Davie Street Rainbow Crosswalk - #daviestreet

-Let's start with one of Vancouver's newest landmarks: the rainbow crosswalk on Davie Street, in the West End of Downtown Vancouver.
+Let's start with one of Vancouver's most colorful landmarks: the rainbow crosswalk on Davie Street, in the West End of Downtown Vancouver.
 Everyone loves a rainbow crosswalk, especially on Instagram.

 Where to find it: Intersection of Davie Street and Bute Street, Downtown Vancouver

 02 of 10

 Inukshuks are traditional waymarkers used by the Inuit people of Arctic Canada.
 A symbol of both the city of Vancouver and the Vancouver 2010 Winter Olympics, inukshuks are inherently photogenic.
 This is especially true for the inukshuk on English Bay, which is an Instagram star (though it is rarely named in the hashtag).

 The inukshuk on English Bay is the most famous inukshuk in Vancouver; it's located on the south-western coast of Downtown Vancouver, between English Bay Beach and Sunset Beach.
 This inukshuk was created by artisan Alvin Kanak of Rankin Inlet, Northwest Territories.

 Head here at sunset for epic views of English Bay.